dockstore/checker-WDL-templates/README.md

 ### Checking task-level outputs
  Advanced users may wish to check not just workflow-level outputs, but task-level intermediate files too.
 This will require calling the tasks of the imported workflow rather than the entire workflow itself.
 An example of this can be seen in `check_task_outputs/` folder.
 Note that this is based on a "real" workflow, and will take much longer to execute than most of the other repos in this folder.

+### Test data
+ All data in this repo was either created from scratch or are based upon 1000 Genomes data.